Google PhD fellowship program

 - Short (one-page) resume/CV of the student applicant's primary PhD program advisor

-- Available transcripts (mark sheets) starting from first year/semester of Bachelor's degree to date
+- Transcripts (mark sheets) starting from the first year/semester of Bachelor's degree to date

 - Research proposal (maximum 3 pages, excluding references)